-Rostafuroxin is a novel investigational drug product candidate being developed for the treatment of hypertension in patients with a specific genetic profile, which is found in approximately 20% to 25% of the adult hypertensive population.
-Rostafuroxin has been studied in three Phase 2 clinical trials assessing reduction in blood pressure in a hypertensive population selected in accordance with the specified genetic profile.
-After positive Phase 2a results, a Phase 2b study was initiated.
-In this most recent Phase 2b clinical trial, rostafuroxin demonstrated efficacy in Caucasian patients in treatment of naïve hypertension.
-During the second quarter of 2021, we concluded a process to explore the industry's interest in investing in our drug product candidate.
+Rostafuroxin has demonstrated efficacy in Caucasian patients in treatment of naïve hypertension in a Phase 2b trial.
+During the second quarter of 2021, we concluded an initial process to test the industry's interest in investing in our drug product candidate.
 We currently have not been able to secure a licensing transaction or other strategic opportunity.
 As a result, we recorded an impairment of the related intangible asset during the year ended December 31, 2021.
 Based on feedback received from potential licensing partners, we have determined that there is a need for an additional Phase 2 clinical trial to demonstrate efficacy in patients with treatment resistant hypertension.
 We are continuing to pursue licensing arrangements, other strategic partnerships, and/or grant funding for rostafuroxin.
 We do not intend to conduct the additional Phase 2 clinical trial without securing such an arrangement, partnership, or grant funding.

-SERCA2a Activators - Preclinical Oral, Chronic and AHF Product Candidates
+Preclinical SERCA2a Activators - Oral, Chronic, and Acute Heart Failure Product Candidates

-We are conducting early exploratory research to assess potential product candidates, including oral and intravenous SERCA2a activator heart failure compounds, and believe that we can add value to our cardiovascular portfolio by advancing these SERCA2a activator candidates through preclinical studies.
-These preclinical programs build upon our expertise in the SERCA2a mechanism, that led to the development of istaroxime, the first-in-class dual mechanism agent that acts by: (i) partially inhibiting the Na+/K+ pump resulting in an inotropic effect and (ii) stimulating the SERCA2a pump activity on sarcoplasmic reticulum strengthening contraction but importantly improving relaxation and diastolic function.
+We are pursuing early exploratory research programs to assess potential product candidates, including oral and intravenous SERCA2a activator heart failure compounds, and believe that we can add value to our cardiovascular portfolio by advancing these SERCA2a activator candidates through preclinical studies.
+These pre-clinical programs build upon our expertise in the SERCA2a mechanism, that led to the development of istaroxime, the first-in-class dual mechanism agent that acts by: 1) partially inhibiting the sarcolemma Na+/K+ pump resulting in an inotropic effect and 2) stimulating the SERCA2a pump activity on sarcoplasmic reticulum strengthening contraction but importantly improving relaxation and diastolic function.

 Istaroxime is the first example of a dual acting agent with SERCA2a activation.
 We also have two families of follow-on compounds in early development.
 The first are those endowed with the same dual-acting mechanism of action as istaroxime, which may include potential oral bioavailability for chronic use, and the second family are those with only SERCA2a stimulatory activity.
-We believe that these programs represent a heart failure platform that has already provided new, novel intellectual property and additional potential opportunities that may extend into the out-patient, chronic heart failure market.
-Additionally, the European Patent Office granted patent coverage for the dual mechanism SERCA2a Activator class of drug candidates in April 2023.
-The patent is expected to provide patent protection until July 2038 for the family of compounds with a dual mechanism of action.
+We believe that these programs represent a heart failure platform that has already provided new, novel intellectual property and additional potential opportunities that may span also into the out-patient, chronic heart failure market.